-Stephen Khachikian, MD, is a fellowship-trained, board-certified ophthalmologist who treats Rapid City LASIK surgery patients.
-Together with his team at Black Hills Regional Eye Institute, Dr. Khachikian offers the latest technology for LASIK, PRK, KAMRA Inlay and other vision correction procedures.
-This is one of the reasons that physicians and other eye care professionals, including optometrists, families and pediatric patients trust Dr. Khachikian to provide them with visionary eye care treatment.
+Stephen Khachikian, MD, and Michael daSilva, MD, are ophthalmologists who treat Rapid City LASIK surgery patients.
+They work together at Black Hills Regional Eye Institute, which offers the latest technology for LASIK, PRK, KAMRA Inlay and other vision correction procedures.
+This is one of the reasons that physicians and other eye care professionals, including optometrists, families and pediatric patients trust Dr. Khachikian and Dr. daSilva to provide them with visionary eye care treatment.
 The highly experienced team at Black Hills Regional Eye Institute provides full-service ophthalmology care in a warm, friendly environment.
 In fact, they truly believe that “eye care” and “I care” are synonymous.

 Black Hills Regional Eye Institute is a 45,000 square-foot facility that is home to a state-of-the-art ambulatory surgical center.
-Dr. Khachikian offers several vision correction treatment options, including LASIK, bladeless iLASIK, PRK, KAMRA Inlay and conductive keratoplasty.
+Dr. Khachikian and Dr. daSilva offer several vision correction treatment options, including LASIK, bladeless iLASIK, PRK, KAMRA Inlay and conductive keratoplasty.

 More About Vision Correction at Regional Black Hills Eye Institute

 The Black Hills Regional Eye Institutes’ comprehensive approach to eye care allows our surgeon to provide exceptional services for all your eye care needs.

-Dr. Khachikian uses the most advanced and reliable laser technology for vision correction procedures.
+Dr. Khachikian and Dr. daSilva use the most advanced and reliable laser technology for vision correction procedures.
 The leading-edge practice is equipped with the IntraLase iFS advanced femtosecond laser for use in corneal flap creation during bladeless, all-laser iLASIK.
 The practice is also equipped with wavefront-guided VISX Star S4 excimer laser technology for highly customized vision correction treatment and precise visual results.